Andrius-Dobrotinas/RecordLabel2-Angular/README.md

 # RecordLabel2-Angular
-AngularJS front-end for RecordLabel-2 (the Java project)
+AngularJS front-end for RecordLabel-2 (https://github.com/Andrius-Dobrotinas/RecordLabel2-Spring)

 TODO:
-* The whole thing must be put in Angular folder and Index.html must be moved outside.
+* The whole thing must be put in "src" folder and Index.html must be moved outside.